MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-functionality.md

 title: Add Functionality to an Embedded Dossier
 ---

 Once you have embedded a dossier, you can use helper methods in the Embedding SDK to add other functionality.
-The topics in this section describe how to implement different kinds of functionality, with code samples, descriptions of parameters, and sample applications.
+The topics in this section describe how to implement different kinds of functionalities with code samples.

 - [Add Navigation to an Embedded Dossier](./add-nav)